 The Midwifery Institute at Jefferson University combines coursework from Philadelphia University and Thomas Jefferson University, in an MS-targeted Midwifery program that’s designed to offer the best online distance-learning opportunity of its kind.
-The program taps into cutting-edge technology with live discussion and on-line forums, designed to offer an intensive graduate education for Registered Nurses (RN) and CM Pathway students.
-The program weaves online tutorials, simulated clinicals, peer review, and case studies with hand-on practice in a clinic under the mentorship and direction of a midwife preceptor.
+The program taps into cutting-edge technology with live discussion and online forums, designed to offer an intensive graduate education for Registered Nurses (RN) and CM Pathway students.
+The program weaves online tutorials, simulated clinicals, peer review, and case studies with hands-on practice in a clinic under the mentorship and direction of a midwife preceptor.

 What sets Jefferson College apart is that it focuses on educating and preparing healthcare professionals for real-world practice in a global community.
-With its accreditation, level of educational learning and placement, Jefferson University supports one of the best online nurse midwifery programs.
+With its accreditation, level of educational learning, and placement, Jefferson University supports one of the best online nurse-midwifery programs.

 Format: Online with 2 intensives

 24. Shenandoah University

 Shenandoah University combines its nurse-midwifery program with other universities to offer wider accessibility and training options for students pursuing the Post Graduate Certificate in Midwifery.
 The Shenandoah program focuses on comprehensive hands-on clinical training related to women’s health and patient care.
 Shenandoah’s coursework is readily accessible and flexible via online distance learning, with 720 hours of clinic work in local communities close to home.
 Their take line is all about making a difference in women’s health care.